 I tried to use Xerxes' litter basket because that was the only container big enough for the work.
 Even then, I managed to dirty almost the entire floor of my dining room with sand and soil to the dismay of everyone else in the house.

-Anyhow, I decided that the tree would not stand in the centre of the base but on the right so that maybe there would be a bit of space for a rock landscape.So the tree went into the right hole and I started working on the wood base by gluing the moss on, piece by piece.
+right so that maybe there would be a bit of space for a rock landscape.So the tree went into the right hole and I started working on the wood base by gluing the moss on, piece by piece.
 Very messy work because the moss kept getting stuck to my fingers.
 After the 1st hole was done, I then stuck roots into the 2nd hole and glued them in place.
 After that, more moss until the whole base was covered to my satisfaction.

 Back we go then, to the garden because I ran out of moss.
 I also needed to study the real trees for reference.
 While I was out, I thought I should also whip out my camera for some photo opportunities .
 So here they are, my tree at Stage 1 (my camera is actually quite good for outdoor shots!)